hnmr293/posex/README.md

 1. Install [Mikubill/sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet).
 2. Install Posex (this).
 3. Open `Posex` accordion in t2i tab (or i2i as you like).
 Enable `Send this image to ControlNet` checkbox.
-Editor will be appear.
+Editor will appear.
 4. Configure ControlNet as below.
 ```
 Preprocessor: none